 4.1 Internal examiner

-4.2 External examiner
+4.2 External examiners

 4.3 Examiners' qualifications

-4.4 Appointment of examiners
+4.4 Appointment of external examiners

-External examiners must familiarise themselves with:
+External examiners must familiarise themselves with

 5. GRADING PROCEDURES